Donald Trump Goes On Russian State TV To Praise President Vladimir Putin, ‘He’s A Great Guy, Terrific Person’

-At the G20 summit in Osaka, Japan, on Saturday, Donald Trump granted an interview to the Russian government-owned television network Rossiya 24, and delivered statements to the Russian audience that will likely be familiar to United States viewers as well, according to a report by Raw Story.
+At the G20 summit in Osaka, Japan, on Saturday, Donald Trump granted an interview to the Russian government-owned television network Rossiya 24, and delivered statements to the Russian audience that will likely be familiar to U.S. viewers as well, according to a report by Raw Story.

-The Rossiya 24 was created in 2006 by the All-Russian State Television and Radio Broadcasting Company, Russia’s government broadcasting authority, as a new “independent information channel,” according to the popular Russia online news site Lenta.ru.
+Rossiya 24 was created in 2006 by the All-Russian State Television and Radio Broadcasting Company, Russia’s government broadcasting authority, as a new “independent information channel,” according to the popular Russia online news site Lenta.ru.

 Trump’s impromptu interview with the Russian government-run media outlet was reported by Julia Davis, an independent journalist who monitors Russian state television and media, cataloguing its reports and commentary on U.S. political issues.